signalogic/SigSRF_SDK/mediaTest_readme.md

 #### Real-Time Interval

--rN specifies a "real-time interval", which mediaMin uses to control overall timing.
-For example, -r20 specifies 20 msec interval timing real-time outputfor packet/media threads, which is appropriate for RTP packets encoded with codecs that use 20 msec framesize.  -r0 specifies
+-rN specifies a "real-time interval", which mediaMin uses for a target push rate and to control overall timing, and which pktlib uses to control overall timing in media/packet threads.
+For example, -r20 specifies 20 msec, which is appropriate for RTP packets encoded with codecs that use 20 msec framesize. -r0 specifies no intervals; i.e. mediaMin will push packets as fast as possible

 <a name="StaticSessionConfig"></a>
 ### Static Session Configuration